 25. 11 in annexes, 2 on ground floor, 1 suitable for disabled.

-2 drawing rooms, 2 restaurants, cinema, meeting rooms, free Wi-Fi, in-room TV (Freeview), crèche, play room, spa, heated indoor and outdoor swimming pools (12 by 5 metres), civil wedding licence, 14-acre grounds (kitchen garden, children’s play areas).
+2 lounges, 2 restaurants, cinema, 2 private dining rooms, free Wi-Fi, in-room TV (Freeview), creche, play room, spa, heated indoor and outdoor swimming pools, civil wedding licence, 14-acre grounds, wheelchair accessible.

 all ages welcomed.

 allowed in bedrooms and public rooms, not in restaurants.

 per room B&B £120-£560, D,B&B £190-£650.
 A la carte £40.
 1-night bookings sometimes refused weekends.